Build a blog with Next.js, Tailwind CSS, and Contentful

 npm i contentful

-Create a file named .env.local at the root of the project and put these credentials in the file like so:
+Next, create a file named .env.local at the root of your project and put the credentials (the Space ID and access token you created above) in the file like so:

-As you can see, we used “blog” as the content type.
-This is the name that we defined earlier when we created the content model on Contentful.
+As you can see in the getBlogEntries function, you used “blog” as the content type because this is the name that you defined earlier when you created the content model on Contentful.

-Now we need to invoke the newly created function.
-And since our function is asynchronous, the Home component needs to be asynchronous as well.
+Now you need to invoke this new function.
+Since your function is asynchronous, you need to make the Home component asynchronous as well.

 export default function Home() {